 Why This Scam Can Lead Beyond Email

 A Webmail password is often more valuable than it looks.
 Attackers can use the mailbox to reset WordPress, billing, domain registrar, cloud storage, CRM, or payment accounts.
 In hosting environments, they may also search for cPanel notices, FTP credentials, database exports, plugin update emails, client invoices, and security alerts.
+If the message is framed as ICANN or domain-contact verification instead of Webmail quota, use our Authenticate Your Domain Account email scam checklist before touching the button.

 That does not mean every clicked link infected the computer.
 The main risk is credential theft.
 Malware scanning becomes important when the email included an attachment, a “mailbox repair” download, a browser extension, a remote-support tool, or any file that ran locally.
+If the warning is about a SaaS subscription or billing card instead of mailbox quota, compare it with the Zoho Workplace payment method update scam before entering payment details.

 How to Report and Block the Scam